Elder Care Consultant – Meet with Pamela D Wilson

 As an eldercare consultant, Pamela experienced the loss of both parents, a brother, sister, grandparents, aunts, uncles, dear friends, and managed care for elderly clients at the end of their lives.
 She provides compassionate and empathetic support with difficult and uncomfortable topics.
 There are no silly questions—only questions that clients may feel embarrassed to ask.

-These aging parent consultations can work to balance the needs of elderly parents and caregivers especially in cultures where wide differences exist between care for elderly parents and self-care for the caregiver.
+Aaging parent consultations can work to balance the needs of elderly parents and caregivers especially in cultures where wide differences exist between care for elderly parents and self-care for the caregiver.
 Self-care is essential to preserve the caregiver’s ability to provide ongoing care for aging parents.

 Navigating Cultural Differences in Caregiving

 While family relationships can be challenging as the result of early parent-child relationships, initiating care conversations can give parents and children clarity about care responsibilities and commitments to provide care.
 Caregiving relationships are different by culture, religion, and the behaviors that aging parents modeled for children about care responsibilities.
+Family and aging parent consultations can open the door for conversations about caregiving expectations and responsibilities.

 Saying no to caregiving responsibilities can be unacceptable because a “no” may mean family rejection and abandonment.
 Preserving family harmony may be a belief that extends beyond self-sacrifice made by an adult child caregiver—who is usually female.
 In these cultures, caregivers feel that they have to internalize problems and suffer adversity.